hugo-fsd/ConwaysGameOfLife/README.md

 ## Download

-You can download the program [here.](https://github.com/hugo-fsd/ConwaysGameOfLife/raw/main/out/artifacts/ConwaysGameOfLife_jar/ConwaysGameOfLife_jar.rar) It's a rar file that can be found in  "out/artifacts/ConwaysGameOfLife_jar" in this project.
+You can download the program here -> https://github.com/hugo-fsd/ConwaysGameOfLife/raw/main/out/artifacts/ConwaysGameOfLife_jar/ConwaysGameOfLife_jar.rar
+It's a rar file that can be found in  "out/artifacts/ConwaysGameOfLife_jar" in this project.
 The rar file contains "ConwaysGameOfLife.jar" and "run.bat", the jar file is the compiled code and the bat file is necessary to run the program.

 ## How to run